 Their wages, which are always paid in coin, at the end of each month, are divided among them by their agents…in proportion to the labor done by each person.
 These agents…furnish them their supplies of food, the value of which they deduct from their monthly pay.
 We have assurances from leading Chinese merchants that ...the [company] will be able to procure during the next year not less than 15,000 laborers.
 With this large force, the Company will be able to push on the work so as not only to complete it within the time required by the Acts of Congress, but so as to meet the public impatience.

 Four and a half years later, the two tracks finally met and the final “Golden Spike” was driven in with great ceremony at Promontory, Utah on May 10, 1869.
 By the end of the century, four more railways crisscrossed the United States.
 By then, most trains had luxury dining cars where first class passengers like President Grant dined on superb regional fare.
-The Baltimore and Ohio, for example, was famous for fresh seafood from the Chesapeake Bay while the Santa Fe was reportedly known for its Prairie Chicken and Broiled Sage Hen.
+The Baltimore and Ohio, for example, was famous for fresh seafood from the Chesapeake Bay while the Santa Fe was known for its Barbecued Prairie Spring Chicken and Broiled Sage Hen.

 4 chicken breast halves with skin and bones